Neurosurgery-Brain-Tumor-Center-DiazLab/CONICS/README.md

 ![10X](images/10X_boxplot.jpg?raw=true "10Xval_Test" )

 ## <a id="Empirical"></a> False discovery rate estimation: Empirical testing
-The FDR could be estimated by empirical testing.
-The number of false positive CNV calls was calculated from non-malignant [fetal brain dataset](http://dx.doi.org/10.1016/j.cell.2015.09.004) which are independent on the [training set](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE67835)
+FDRs can also be estimated by empirical testing.
+In the manuscript, the number of false positive CNV calls was calculated using a non-malignant [fetal brain dataset](http://dx.doi.org/10.1016/j.cell.2015.09.004).
+These data are independent from the [training set](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE67835)

 ### Requirements
   * [beanplot](https://www.jstatsoft.org/article/view/v028c01)